 We strive to give our graduates the best experience possible.
-If you’re successful in your application, then depending on government guidance at the time, we may move your start date or work location.
+If you’re successful in your application, then depending on government guidance at the time, we may move your start date or work location - and may have a mixture of remote and in-person inductions.
 Alternatively, you may find yourself working from home until its safe to come in.
 Either way, we’ll support you to work in the safest way possible - as we do for all our employees.

 Serco and front-line work